8:15 AM - 9:15 AM

 - Using Scholarships and Afterschool Programming to Promote College Affordability

 Are you interested in learning more strategies for guiding students and families to make a high-quality and affordable college choice?
 College Track has recently revised our afterschool programming and a complementary scholarship program to help students achieve a good financial fit for their education.
-This session will incorporate information sharing with multiple opportunities for audience participation.
-The intended audience is mid-level professionals who administer either afterschool programming or scholarship programs in college access settings.
+College access professionals who administer afterschool programming or scholarship programs are encouraged to attend this session to learn more and discuss these recent program improvements.

 Presenter(s): Miccaela Montague, College Completion Quality & Learning Director, College Track